Serving Local Communities Through Technical Service Programs

 Floodplain Management Services

-The Floodplain Management Services (FPMS) Program authorizes the Corps to provide planning-level technical assistance and analyses to federal, state and local agencies on flooding and floodplain management related issues.
+The Floodplain Management Services (FPMS) Program authorizes USACE to provide planning-level technical assistance and analyses to federal, state and local agencies on flooding and floodplain management related issues.
 Products may be completed with all federal funding or in combination with voluntary contributions from a non-federal partner.
 Detailed plans and specifications as well as construction would have to be accomplished under other Civil Works authorities or by the non-federal sponsor.
 View the FPMS Program Fact Sheet and the FPMS Projects Fact Sheet that is updated annually for current projects.

 Types of FPMS projects include: